 Ricky tells us, “VA loans have no monthly mortgage insurance.
 They do typically require a one-time upfront funding fee, which is based on several factors such as loan amount, first time or subsequent use of this VA benefit, or can be exempted due to disability."

 For those who qualify for VA mortgage financing, this program offers wonderful benefits to our nation’s military heroes, with no down payment required and no monthly mortgage insurance.

 A conventional loan is one that is funded by the financial institution and not guaranteed by the federal government.
 Therefore, lenders require private mortgage insurance to protect themselves when less than a 20 percent down payment is made.

 Ricky says, “There are two main types of PMI available for conventional loans with less than 20 percent down payment made; monthly PMI and lender paid.
 Monthly PMI is collected until the loan to value reaches 78 percent, meaning the remaining loan amount is 78 percent of the home’s value.
 The lender paid (LPMI) is a one-time lump sum payment of the PMI; the borrower has no monthly payment but interest rates are generally higher."

 Now that you understand a little bit more about PMI, you may be wondering what it means for you!
-Your first step is to determine your purchase power and what mortgage program suits your financial situation, and Highland Homes works with a team of preferred lenders who can help you determine this as well as answer your PMI and finance-related questions.
+Your first step is to determine your purchase power and what mortgage program suits your financial situation, and Highland Homes works with a team of lender partners who can help you determine this as well as answer your PMI and finance-related questions.

-Thank you to Ricky Peacock of Home Solution Lenders for contributing to this article and you can find a full list of our preferred lenders here.
+Thank you to Ricky Peacock of Home Solution Lenders for contributing to this article and you can find a full list of our lender partners here.